Recruitment and Retention for Rural Health Facilities

 - A website where members maintain their state and regional pages

-- A database with about 50,000 profiles of providers, including medical students, interested in rural services
+- A database with over 56,000 profiles of providers, including medical students, interested in rural healthcare services

 - A blog about recruitment and retention in rural and underserved areas